-Consejo de Gobierno of UPO in 18 July 2006): "When doing essays or other homework, plagiarism and the use of material that is not original, included that obtained in the Internet, without having indicated explicitly the source of that information, and if that is the case, without the permission of the author, such act can lead the student to fail the module, in addition to any other academic penalization brought about by such dishonest behavior".
-The Director of the Department responsible of that module, once informed by the staff involved, the students affected and any other academic part required by the Direction of the Department, decide over the possibility of opening up a formal expedient of penalization."
+2. In writing papers, plagiarism and the use of non-original material, including that obtained through internet, without clearly indicating their origin will be considered cause for student to fail the course, and if applicable, academic sanction .

+3. The Director of the Department responsible of that module, once informed by the staff involved, the students affected and any other academic part required by the Direction of the Department, decide over the possibility of opening up a formal expedient of penalization.